-The Workers’ Compensation insurance carrier will look for any excuse to deny your claim, so we must work together closely to make sure you comply with every rule and meet every deadline to preserve your eligibility for benefits.
+The Workers’ Compensation insurance carrier will look for any excuse to deny your claim, so we must work closely to ensure you comply with every rule and meet every deadline to preserve your eligibility for benefits.

 Does My Employer Carry Workers’ Compensation Coverage?

 However, some employers refuse to follow state law or let coverage lapse.
-To find out whether your employer carries Workers’ Compensation coverage, check the Florida CFO coverage page.
+To determine whether your employer carries Workers’ Compensation coverage, check the Florida CFO coverage page.

 Whether you fall within state or federal coverage, we will tell you the steps of the claims process and navigate the system for you to get the recovery you deserve.